-Table 2-13: INTC_IF Signal Functions
+Table 2-8: INTC_IF Signal Functions

-In a system integration tool, such as EDK, the interrupt controller INTC IP can be used to register the selected ${\tt INTC_IF}$ signals as edge triggered interrupt sources.
+In a system integration tool, the interrupt controller INTC IP can be used to register the selected ${\tt INTC_IF}$ signals as edge triggered interrupt sources.
 The INTC IP provides functionality to mask (enable or disable), as well as identify individual interrupt sources from software.
 Alternatively, for an external processor or MCU the user can custom build a priority interrupt controller to aggregate interrupt requests and identify interrupt sources.